 This guides the way we work with our partners

-where decisions and actions are harmonized
+where our decisions and actions are harmonized

 and revere the Gods through spiritual traditions.

 Amanda, a fashion designer from New York, visited the Ubud shop in early 2018.
 In 2019, she and her partner Sam created this art for our reusable cotton shopping bag as their way to support our causes.
-This is now our shop's signature art.
+This is now our brand's signature art.